 The evaluators observed that the administrative guidance for the TOE is broken up into [Admin] for the administrative interface and other documentation for the deployment and usage of the TOE.
 [Admin] includes "instructions to provide a protected administrative capability" per the evaluation activity.
 Specifically, discussion on all user roles and management functions claimed in [ST] is present in this document.
 The other documentation includes "instructions to successfully and securely install the TSF" by showing schematic diagrams of the specific types of cables and peripherals that should be connected to the various TOE ports.
 It also includes "instructions to manage the security of the TSF..." by having various warnings on potentially insecure usage scattered throughout the documentation at various points.
-For example, the documentation includes warnings against the use of microphone devices, wireless devices, and CAC devices with external power sources.
+For example, the documentation includes warnings against the use of microphone devices, and wireless devices.
 It also includes guidance on how to detect when the TOE is no longer operating in a secure state (e.g. in the event a self-test failure has occurred or the tamper response has been triggered).

-7.4.1 AGD_OPE.1 Operational User Guidance
+6.4.1 AGD_OPE.1 Operational User Guidance